 While you might think that skipping your warm up stretch won’t do any harm and means you’ll get to the most exciting part of your workout faster, neglecting flexibility can have serious effects in the long term.
 Tight muscles can strain joints, and as we age muscles become shorter and less elastic.
-Not stretching and lengthening your muscles could impact your ability to do the sports you love.
+Not performing those all important warm up stretches could impact your ability to do the sports you love.

 Standing hamstring stretch